GameFinder21/GameFinderMain/README.md

 * Login and Logout option
 * User profile pages for each user
 * Bookmarks pages for each user
+* Adding comment on a post

 ### 2. Screen Archetypes